Leonard4604/Machine-Learning-Project/README.md

 #### About the project:

-This project is finalised to learn how a neural network works with a Q-Learning approach.
+This project is finalised to learn how a neural network works with a Q-Learning approach using Reinforcement Learning.
 It is best suited for the Cart Pole environment of OpenAI Gym, but can be adapted to whatever environment.

 ***